 CI Direct Trading is owned by CI Financial, a company with $280 billion in assets under management.

 CI is a member of the Canadian Investor Protection Fund (CIPF) which means your account may be eligible for protection against insolvency – up to $1 million CAD.

 Virtual Brokers states on its website that you will receive 100% reimbursement for any losses that may occur from an “unauthorized online activity in your Virtual Brokers account”.

-Visit their website to read the restrictions and limitations to this guarantee.
+Visit their website to read the restrictions and limitations of this guarantee.